treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 Remember that even if you hate a given style at first, generally speaking it is far more important that we have _any_ agreed upon style than that we all like it.

-**Queries submitted to the Data Engineering or Data Science teams _must_ follow the style guide.**  Reading queries is tough enough already without figuring out that you prefer a different indentation style.
+Queries submitted to the Data teams should follow the style guide, and queries starkly contrasting to, or ignorant of, these guidelines may be asked to be reformatted and resubmitted.
+Feel free to ask about style rationale, or pose a question how you can make your query (or often taking a step back, question) adhere.

 Original SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].